 John BarterBoard Member and Member of the Audit Committee

-Steven A. DenningBoard Member
+Steven A. DenningBoard Member and Member of the Compensation Committee

-Denning has served as a director on our board and as a member of the Compensation Committee since Feb.
+Steven A. Denning has served as a director on our board and as a member of the Compensation Committee since Feb.
 26, 2015.
 He was a director of TASC from 2009 until February 2015.
-He is chairman of General Atlantic, having joined the firm in 1980, and has helped build the organization into one of the leading global equity investment firms focused exclusively on investing in growth companies.
+Denning is chairman of General Atlantic, having joined the firm in 1980, and has helped build the organization into one of the leading global equity investment firms focused exclusively on investing in growth companies.
 Denning is also chairman of the Board of Trustees of Stanford University and a member of the Board of Directors of the Council on Foreign Relations.
-Previous board roles include Gavilon Holdings LLC, Genpact Limited and IHS Inc., along with several other public and private companies.
+Previous board roles were served at Gavilon Holdings LLC, Genpact Limited and IHS Inc., along with several other public and private companies.

 Lynn A. DugleChief Executive Officer and Board Member

-Dugle has served as a director on our board since Feb.
+Lynn A. Dugle has served as a director on our board since Feb.
 26, 2015.
-She also served as a member of the Audit Committee since Feb.
+She also served as a member of the Audit Committee from Feb.
 26, 2015 until she became CEO on March 21, 2016.
 Prior to joining Engility, she was a director of TASC from October 2014 to February 2015.
 Dugle joined Raytheon in April 2004, and served as the vice president of Raytheon Company and president of Raytheon IIS until her retirement in March 2015.
 She became president of the former Intelligence and Information Systems business in January 2009, and was previously its vice president and deputy general manager.
-Dugle is a member of the Intelligence and National Security Alliance board of directors; the Defense Science board; the CyberPatriot board of advisors; and the Clemson University, College of Engineering and Science, advisory board.
+Dugle is a member of the Intelligence and National Security Alliance board of directors, the Defense Science board, the CyberPatriot board of advisors, and the Clemson University College of Engineering and Science advisory board.

 David M. KerkoBoard Member and Member of the Nominating/Corporate Governance Committee

 Peter A. MarinoCo-Chairman on Engility’s Board of Directors and Member of the Compensation Committee and the Nominating/Corporate Governance Committee

-Darryll J. PinesBoard Member and Member of the Audit Committee and the Nominating/Corporate Governance Committee.
+Darryll J. PinesBoard Member and Member of the Audit Committee and the Nominating/Corporate Governance Committee

-Anthony PrincipiBoard Member and Chair of the Nominating/Corporate Governance Committee.
+Anthony PrincipiBoard Member and Chair of the Nominating/Corporate Governance Committee and Member of the Audit Committee

 Anthony Principi has served as a director on our board and as a member of the Nominating/Corporate Governance Committee since 2012, and as chair since February2015.He also served as a member of our Audit Committee since March 2016.
 Principi previously served as a member of the Compensation Committee from 2012 to February 2015.
-Principi serves as principal of the Principi Group, a consulting firm, and as a chairman of the Spectrum Group.
-From 2005 through 2010, he was senior vice president of government relations with Pfizer Inc., a biopharmaceutical company, prior to which he served as secretary of the U.S. Department of Veterans Affairs from 2001 through 2005, and served as chairman of the 2005 Defense Base Realignment and Closure Commission.
+Principi currently serves as principal of the Principi Group, a consulting firm, and as a chairman of the Spectrum Group.
+From 2005 through 2010, he was senior vice president of Government Relations with Pfizer Inc., a biopharmaceutical company.
+Prior to joining Pfizer, Inc., he served as secretary of the U.S. Department of Veterans Affairs from 2001 through 2005, and served as chairman of the 2005 Defense Base Realignment and Closure Commission.
 Principi previously was president of QTC Medical Services Inc. from 1999 through 2001, and senior vice president of Lockheed Martin IMS from 1995 through 1996.
 From 1993 through 1994 he was chief counsel and staff director of the U.S. Senate Armed Services Committee, and from 1984 through 1988 he was chief counsel and staff director of the U.S. Senate Committee on Veterans’ Affairs.
-Principi serves as a director and member of the Corporate Governance and the Compensation and Evaluation committees of Mutual of Omaha, as a director of GetWellNetwork, Inc. and as a director and member of the Nominating and Governance Committee of Cleveland BioLabs Inc. Principi previously served as executive chairman of QTC Management and was a director of Perot Systems Corporation.
+Principi serves as a director and member of the Corporate Governance and the Compensation and Evaluation committees of Mutual of Omaha, as a director of GetWellNetwork, Inc. and as a director and member of the Nominating and Corporate Governance Committee of Imprimis Pharmaceuticals, Inc. Principi previously served as executive chairman of QTC Management and was a director of Perot Systems Corporation and Cleveland BioLabs, Inc..
 He received a Bachelor of Science from the U.S. Naval Academy and a Juris Doctor from Seton Hall University School of Law.

-Charles S. ReamBoard Member and as chair of the Audit Committee and Member of the Compensation Committee.
+Charles S. ReamBoard Member and Chair of the Audit Committee

-David A. SavnerCo-Chairman on Engility's Board of Directors and as chair of the Nominating/Corporate Governance Committee.
+David A. SavnerCo-Chairman on Engility's Board of Directors and Member of the Audit Committee and Member of the Compensation Committee

-Tobin has served as a director on our board and as chair of the Compensation Committee since 2012.
+William G. Tobin has served as a director on our board and as chair of the Compensation Committee since 2012.
 He served and as a member of our Nominating/Corporate Governance Committee since March 2016.
 Tobin previously served as a member of the Audit Committee from 2012 until February 2015.
-Tobin founded the Tobin Group in 2003, and continues as its managing partner.
-He is also a consultant to the Marymont Group, an executive search firm.
+Tobin founded the Tobin Group in 2003, and is the managing partner and director.
 Previously, Tobin was managing director and chairman of the Defense and Aerospace practice of Korn/Ferry International from 1986 through 2003.
 From 1981 through 1985, Tobin was founding partner of the Tobin Group, a management consulting group, prior to which he served as an officer in the U.S. Army for 20 years.
 Tobin is a former director of DynCorp International Inc., Integrated Defense Technology, Vertex Aerospace and WorldStore International, and an advisory board member of Veritas Capital.
 Tobin received a Bachelor of Science in engineering from the U.S. Military Academy, West Point, a Master of Arts in international relations from the Elliot School of International Affairs at George Washington University and a Master of Business Administration from Long Island University.